AlenRedek/wordpress-docker-webpack/README.md

 - Find the latest version for each dependency at [https://packagist.org/](https://packagist.org/)
 - Change the dependency version number
 - Update the dependencies with `$ composer update`
+- Check if the PHP related scripts from the `package.json` file are working correctly

 ## References